seblimkx/PianoMusicAPP/README.md

 A piano app that is tailored for digital use and can be run through C++ language and SplashKit and Standard libraries.

 ### ✨ Features
 A full fledge piano octave that is designed with beautiful graphics which engages users interaction and learning attributes.
 The piano keys and notes ranges from the natural chords of C, D, E, F, G, A, B and the sharp and flat chords of C#, D#, F#, G#, A#.
+This program also has a recording a playback feature where the user can save and load the recordings.

 ### ⌨️ KeyBinds